akkartik/teliva/README.md

 ## Will it run any Lua program?

 Not quite.
-My plan is to disable support for certain Lua libraries as I gain experience programming in this way.
+My plan is to disable support for certain Lua libraries as I gain experience programming in this way:

-This approach doesn't make sense for batch programs, I think.
+- This approach doesn't make sense for batch programs, I think.

-I don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.
+- I don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.

-Teliva initializes the ncurses library by default, so apps should assume they have access to a text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.
+- Teliva initializes the ncurses library by default, so apps should assume they have access to a text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.
 Compare `hanoi.teliva` with `hanoi.lua` to get a sense for what changes are needed.

-I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard library.
+- I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard library.
 I'm disinclined to try to &lsquo;improve&rsquo; on Lua syntax, however.
 It's not my favorite, but it's good enough.

 Teliva is not tested much at all yet.
 This is my first time programming either in Lua or within Lua.
-Bug reports most appreciated.
+So bug reports are most appreciated if Lua programs behave unexpectedly under Teliva.

-## Will it run any Ncurses program?
+## Will it run any ncurses program?

-Probably not.
-Ncurses is extremely portable.
-I don't test on all the configurations Ncurses supports.
-For example, I assume terminals with UTF-8 support.
+Hopefully.
+Ncurses is extremely portable; I don't test on all the configurations ncurses supports.
+In particular, I assume terminals with colors and UTF-8 support.

 ## Will it run any Lua [lcurses](https://github.com/lcurses/lcurses) program?

+There will likely be some exceptions that I'll record here as I encounter them:

-There are some exceptions.
-For example, lcurses has some strange &ldquo;smarts&rdquo; that result in `wgetch()` not behaving like `getch()`.
+- lcurses has some strange &ldquo;smarts&rdquo; that result in `window:getch()` not behaving like the global `curses.getch()`.
+Teliva is consistent with the underlying ncurses.
-Teliva doesn't reproduce such bugs.

 ## What's with the name?